All Episodes

 I know the media has more focused on Chelsea Manning, but that's pretty big to me.

-GOP rightly so is going ballistic.
+GOP, rightly so, is going ballistic.

-You know, there's a reason that Obama never talked about the White House being hacked while he's president, the DOD being hacked while he's president, the State Department, the Postal Service, the IRS, the Office of Personal Management, 23 million personnel files hacked by the Chinese.
+All this talk about, you know, there's a reason that Obama never talked about the White House being hacked while he's president, the DOD being hacked while he's president, the State Department, the Postal Service, the IRS, the Office of Personal Management, 23 million personnel files hacked by the Chinese.

 He never mentions it.